sassoftware/python-swat/doc/source/loading-data.rst

 In addition to files, CAS has many other data loaders available to connect to sources such as databases.
 These other data sources require you to configure a CASLib that can connect and retrieve the data as a CAS table.
-For these other data sources, you would still use the :class:`CAS.read_cas_path` method, but rather than specifying a file path, you would specify the name of a resource in that data loader (such as a database table).
+For these other data sources, you would still use the :class:`CAS.load_path` method, but rather than specifying a file path, you would specify the name of a resource in that data loader (such as a database table).
 This topic is beyond the scope of this document, but we are pointing it out in case you require this type of data access.